mikietechie/gocurrenciesapi/README.md

 The client can (using an API Key):

-1. Fetch prevailing exchange rates for all internationally recognized currencies national and crypto.
+1. Fetch prevailing exchange rates for most recognized  national currencies and crypto.
 2. Fetch a list of all currency names
 3. Convert from one currency to another a given amount.
 4. Query the rate at a given point in time.